harry1453/KLaunchpad/README.md

 # KLaunchpad (Novation Launchpad for Kotlin and many other languages)

-Kotlin Launchpads is a high-level library for manipulating and interacting with [Novation Launchpads](https://novationmusic.com/en/launch).
+Kotlin Launchpad is a high-level library for manipulating and interacting with [Novation Launchpads](https://novationmusic.com/en/launch).

 It provides two main unified interfaces: `Launchpad` and `Pad`, which can represent any Launchpad.

 Theoretically support for other grid-based control surfaces such as MIDI fighters could be built.

+It is also a personal challenge to build one library and support as many languages as possible using one main library, and a testament to Kotlin's ability to do this.
+You can use KLaunchpad from a multitude of languages, not just Kotlin.

-## Using this Library
+## Using this Library (Installation)

+### Kotlin Multiplatform

+TODO

-### On the JVM (Java, Kotlin, other JVM Languages)
+### On the JVM (Java, Kotlin, Groovy, Scala etc)

 Maven: